Md-Siam07/WooCommerce_SOAPrinciples/README.md

 `ManageOrder`, which is a task-centric service, is bound to WooCommerce’s business process, which is a very specific procedure within the WooCommerce application.
 As a result, this service shows targeted functional coupling, which is intentionally done during its design.

 ### 3. Abstraction
-All services, except for the task service ManageOrder, adhere to the following levels of abstraction:
+All services, except for the task service `ManageOrder`, adhere to the following levels of abstraction:

 #### Functional Abstraction (Content Abstraction)
 - **Concise:** The service contract provides targeted functionality with limited constraints.